wlaub/vcv/README.md

 ### Depth

 These modules deal with digital numbers passes around as 0-10V CV's.
 The module bit depth is selected by the depth input at the top left.
 The knob selects bit depth from 1 to 16.
 The input selects the same range from a 0-10V CV.
 The output passes through the bit depth selected by either the knob or the input.
-A bit depth of N will map a CV as follows:
+A bit depth of N will map a 0-10V CV to the entire range of an N-bit number:

 0 ~ 10V -> 0 ~ 2^N-1

 ### Prometheus